Regulatory Model Numbers

 Les procédure de montage du bâti est identique pour tous les commutateurs visés par ce guide.
 Illustrations dans ce chapitre montrent le montage d’un interrupteur de DCS-7010T-48.

-Two-Post Rack Mount
+Two-Post or Four-Post Rack Mount

-• 2x mounting brackets
+• 2 x mounting brackets

-• 6x M4x5 flat head Phillips screws.
+• 6 x M4x5 flat head Phillips screws.

 The following image displays the proper bracket placement for the rack mount.